kunstmusik/blue-manual/docs/preface.md

 Blue is my tool for composing with Csound.
 I originally created it for its ability to organize SoundObjects in time as well as to organize and automate the more mundane tasks that I've found in working with Csound.
-It\'s here to make working with Csound a more enjoyable and focused experience.
+It's here to make working with Csound a more enjoyable and focused experience.

 As the program develops over time I am finding more ways to make the